2015 - Amsterdam, NL

 For contract renewal and device upgrade, customers use a combination of offline and online channels to interact with Vodafone.
 Since these channels have been designed in isolation, the customer experience is fragmented, confusing and often redundant.

 Together with Vodafone we set out to understand the current experience and identify opportunities to blur the line between digital and physical channels, seeking to enhance value when used in combination.

 My role: Lead Service Designer - at Essense Service Design

 After conducting several interviews in six Vodafone stores across The Netherlands we were able to validate a clear need for backing up data without hassle.
-However, the research also confirmed that customers already use similar services for this purpose – like iCloud - and the high acceptance and market relevance that such solutions have.

-Moreover, store personnel had a similar perspective on this matter; they would often suggest customers to use other services to back up their data and transfer it to another device.
+However, the research also confirmed that customers already use - and are loyak to - similar services for this purpose.
+Aditionally, store personnel would often suggest customers to use competitor services to back up their data and transfer it to another device.

 This meant that despite the need, neither customers nor staff expected Vodafone to offer a service to fulfil it.
-It was clear that a partnership with a backup service, which has a strong market presence, would be a key service element for the experience we would design.
+It was clear that a partnership with a backup service with a strong market presence, would be a key service element.

 Together with Vodafone, we defined design principles and strategic opportunities to guide the service re-design.
 A new customer journey was mapped together with the basic back-end service activities that would be required to provide the new experience.